MSN CYPC Team

 Dr Wallace is Regional Lead for the Faculty of Medical Leadership and Management in Scotland and is Co-chair of the Managed Service Network for Children and Young People with Cancer in Scotland.

-Professor George G Youngson CBE,MBChB,PhD,FRCPEdin,FRCSEd
+Recently retired from position of co-chair in 2017, Professor George G Youngson CBE,MBChB,PhD,FRCPEdin,FRCSEd

+Professor Youngson's guidance and leadership has been fundamental in the network achieving so much in such a short time period and we are all grateful for his great enthusiasm, expertise and support.
 George Youngson graduated in medicine from Aberdeen University in 1973.
 He was appointed a Consultant General Surgeon in Aberdeen Royal Infirmary in 1984 and Consultant Paediatric Surgeon at Royal Aberdeen Children’s Hospital in 1988.
 He was awarded a personal chair in paediatric surgery by Aberdeen University in 1999 and appointed as Emeritus Professor in 2010.
 He was made CBE for services to Child Health in Scotland in June 2009.

 He was previously Vice President and Council member of the Royal College of Surgeons of Edinburgh, and is co-convener of the colleges’ Safer Operative Surgery Course and Non Technical Skills (NOTSS) Master Classes.